Endoscopic Retrograde Cholangiopancreatography (ERCP)

 • Dilation of the pancreatic duct

-• Bile duct obstruction (causes include gallstones)
+• Bile duct obstruction (causes include gallbladder stones

 • Evaluating narrowed segments, also known as strictures, of the bile ducts